 (10kB), and the resultant image checked for suitability.
 The recorder will be triggered by motion detection and IR sensors and the average frame rate has been calculated at 2fps for

 all the cameras.
-6 camera locations have been identified to offer maximum coverage, and all the cameras will only be recording for the hours the venue is closed from 7pm to 7am.
-As
+6 camera locations have been identified to offer maximum coverage, and all the cameras will only be recording for the hours the venue is closed from

 the reason for the system is to provide evidence after a break-in the retention time has again been set to 31 days.
 The storage requirement is given by: